Macintosh External Disk Drive: 400K

 3.5-inch single-sided floppies had been used on several microcomputers and synthesizers in the early 1980s, including the Hewlett-Packard 150 and various MSX computers.
 The standard on all of these was MFM with 80 tracks and 9 sectors per track, giving 360 KB per disk.
 However, Apple's custom interface uses Group Coded Recording (GCR) and a unique format which puts fewer sectors on the smaller inner tracks and more sectors on the wider outer tracks of the disk.
 The disk speeds up when accessing the inner tracks and slows down when accessing the outer ones.
 This is called the "Zoned CAV" system; there are five zones of 16 tracks each.
 The innermost zone has 8 sectors per track, the next zone 9 sectors per track, and so on; the outermost zone has 12 sectors per track.
 This allows more space per disk (400 KB) and also improves reliability by reducing the number of sectors on the inner tracks which had less physical media to allocate to each sector.

-The external 400-kilobyte Macintosh drive will work on any Macintosh that does not have a high density SuperDrive controller (due to electrical changes with the interface), but the disks in practice only support the MFS file system.
-Although a 400-kilobyte disk may be formatted with HFS, it cannot be booted from, nor is it readable in a Mac 128 or 512.
+The external 400-kilobyte Macintosh drive will work on any Macintosh that does not have a high density SuperDrive controller (due to electrical changes with the interface).
+The disks in practice only support the MFS file system.
+Although a 400-kilobyte disk may be formatted with HFS, it cannot be booted from, nor is it readable in a Macintosh 128K or 512K, which had the original 64K ROM.